uviclibraries/nvivo-advanced/act-1-mac.md

 ### B) Importing Codes

 A code is a collection of references about a specific theme, case or relationship.
 You gather the references by 'coding' sources to a code.
-Since we covered this in Activity 1, this time we will be importing a hierarchy of codes from a pre-coded file to save time.
+Since we covered this in our [introductory NVivo workshop](https://uviclibraries.github.io/nvivo/){:target="_blank"}, this time we will be importing a hierarchy of codes from a pre-coded file to save time.

 1. Select the Import tab on the top ribbon, and then select project
 2. Navigate to the Activity 2 Sources folder you saved locally to your desktop.
 Select MAC - Public understanding of climate change.nvpx and click Import.